User Access - CASIS

 Requests for modified access may also be submitted through the same system.
 Please

 only specify in the request the access that needs to be modified.

 Revocation of Access

-At the beginning of each fiscal year in July, the Office of the Registrar requires annual certification for FERPA compliance.
-Users of student information systems are notified via email with a memo from the Vice President for Instruction that informs them that they need to complete the annual FERPA certification in order to maintain their access.
+Each July, the Office of the Registrar requires annual certification for FERPA compliance.
+Users of student information systems are notified via email with a memo that informs them they need to complete the annual FERPA certification in order to maintain their access.